What a great week we had on our Wildlife Tour Poland during May. Wow, how time flies and I only writing up my report now!

 First, we had Marsh Harriers passing food while flying above a little rushy marshland.
 Then, a few days later, we were treated to the extraordinary sight of 7 White Tailed Eagles fishing on a relatively small lake (pictured below) and in full sight of local farmers just going about their business, in wonderful harmony with these magnificent birds of prey.
 Farmers of Ireland, take note!

-And it was so fascinating to meet two border guards on the Polish-Belarussian border and listen to them recount their story of the time they decided to patrol along the border on foot for a while, only to return to find their trusted German Shepherd surrounded by three wolves!
+It was also fascinating to meet two border guards on the Polish-Belarussian border and listen to them recount their story of the time they decided to patrol along the border on foot for a while, only to return to find their trusted German Shepherd surrounded by three wolves!
 That same day, we had come across wolf tracks ourselves.
 Fantastic!

 Accommodation was lovely as always and the food is really good too.
 Great company and a few beverages thrown in makes for a week to remember.
-And getting up really early one morning to go looking for the grazing Bison is a special moment also.
-Not to mention an evening boat trip in search of Beavers!
+And getting up really early one morning to go looking for grazing Bison was a special moment also (see pic below).

-If you would like to join our 2019 renewal of this really enjoyable week spent in two separate Polish National Parks, do get in touch on 086-8318748 or by email to info [at] barrysguidedtours.com.
+If you would like to join our next renewal of this really enjoyable week spent in two separate Polish National Parks, do get in touch on 086-8318748 or by email to barry [at] barrysguidedtours.com.
 If you’re into your wildlife and some nice strolls in broad river valleys and stupendous primeval forests, then this trip is most definitely for you.